imrodmartin/ddev-gitpod/README.md

 ## Try it out:
 1. Click on the following link
   <a href="https://gitpod.io/#https://github.com/imrodmartin/ddev-gitpod" target="_blank">https://gitpod.io/#https://github.com/imrodmartin/ddev-gitpod</a>
-1. Your environment is being prepared, wait about 40 seconds (A splash screen will appear)
+1. Your environment is being prepared, wait about 2-3 minutes.
+DO NOT INTERRUPT THE TERMINAL COMMANDS (A splash screen will appear)
 2. VScode IDE will be displayed, a few seconds later you will see a fresh blank Drupal site.
 3. Open your website's URL in a browser (at the bottom of the terminal window)
 4. :tada: